 The value for bees and other pollinators

 It’s not a big surprise that the wildflowers were most successful.
 They established well and weren’t overgrown by grasses or other unwanted plants.
 They maintained the highest coverage even beyond the funding period – 75% coverage after seven years!
 The mix of crops and wildflowers did quite well, too, still covering 70% after seven years.
 Unfortunately, the low-diversity crop seeds failed completely.
 They didn’t establish well and already in the third year only two of the species in the mix remained in the strips.
 Which means that the value for pollinators as a food resource was almost gone.

 The good news: mulching twice a year didn’t reduce the flower coverage in the areas with wildflowers and the mixed seeds.
-This is good news because it’s a low-maintenance management for the farmer.
+This is good news because it’s low-maintenance management for the farmer.
 However, this makes me think about the CAP again.
-It’s a good first step that the greening payments allow that the flowering strips to remain beyond the five year period (i.e. into the next funding period).
+It’s a good first step that the greening payments allow that the flowering strips to remain beyond the five-year period (i.e. into the next funding period).
 On the other hand, the measures should be as effective as possible.

 If farmers don’t get a clearer framework, seed mixes with mainly flowering crops will remain the most common.
 A tiered approach could help: the payments could depend on the ecological value of the flowering strip or other AES.
 There’s another important point, though: farmers need support establishing these measures.
-It’s not enough to pay them without attending the effectiveness and feasibility of the measures.
+It’s not enough to pay them without attending to the effectiveness and feasibility of the measures.
 They need consultancy on the way to do what they can.
-To do something for bees, for biodiversity, our food security and their income.
+To do something for bees, for biodiversity, our food security, and their income.
 That’s what we need a political framework for.